velarxneo/velarxneo/README.md

 Features Completed
 1. Monsters can be minted and it spawns randomly across the 8000 realms.
-2. Monster can attack the realm which it is spawned on and reduce the realms' raidable resources 2.1 Monster fights the defending army of the realm 2.2 Monster reduces its HP and increases its XP depending on the battle outcome 2.3 Monster is dead when HP reduces below zero
+2. Monster can attack the realm which it is spawned on and reduce the realms' raidable resources<br>
+    2.1 Monster fights the defending army of the realm<br>
+    2.2 Monster reduces its HP and increases its XP depending on the battle outcome<br>
+    2.3 Monster is dead when HP reduces below zero<br>
 3. All game state (Monsters' statistics) and game logic are on-chain
 4. All game state changes are accompanied with Events being emited
 5. View the demo video at https://youtu.be/GusnqytZNB8